RxSwiftCommunity/RxReduce/README.md

 ### How to declare **Reducers**

 As I said, a **reducer** is a free function.
-Why ? because functions take inputs and return outputs, and guess what ?
-It is super easy to test 👍
+These kind of functions takes a value, returns an idempotent value, and performs no side effects.
+Their declaration is not even related to a type definition.
+This is super convenient for testing 👍

 Here we define 2 **reducers** that will be applied in sequence each time an Action is dispatched in the **Store**.